-Example 52 on page 144 shows an example of such a configuration file.
+Example 52 shows an example of such a configuration file.
 It is written using plain Spring beans.
-For more detailed information on each of the configuration options, see WSDL publishing service configuration options on page 145:
+For more detailed information on each of the configuration options, see WSDL publishing service configuration options.

 Example 52.
 Configuring the WSDL Publishing Service